-Note that if, in addition to these conditions, the adversary can use multiple phones (or mimic using multiple phones by registering for contact-tracing multiple times), then this adversary can identify the infector regardless of the design of the proximity tracing system.
+Note that if, in addition to these conditions, the adversary can create multiple accounts, then this adversary can identify the infector regardless of the design of the proximity tracing system.

 We stress that in any case, having been close to an infected person is not a proof of causality regarding an infection.
 Moreover it is worth noting that reidentifying individuals and inferring their health status as a private entity without their permission would likely violate data protection law and, potentially, computer misuse law, which would further increase the cost and risk of undertaking this attack.